-My packing list changes slightly depending on where I am going, what I am doing and the terrain and climate I will be in, but there are always some things I have to take with me regardless.
+My longer travel packing list changes slightly depending on each trip and where I am going, what I am doing and the terrain and climate I will be in, but no matter what else ends up in my pack there are always some items that I can’t travel without and I have to take with me regardless.

 In general I travel quite light when I’m backpacking, most of the time I use up about half of my pack space.
 The rest invariably gets filled up with gifts, souvenirs or things I pick up along the way depending on how long I’m travelling for, but in general I start off pretty light.
 Apart from my clothes and toiletries, which to be fair isn’t much, I view pretty much anything else as disposable or replaceable.
 I can pick up most things I need along the way as I need them, (and yes I’ve grabbed one or two of those traditional backpacker beer logo singlets from a market when I’ve been in need of a laundrette!)